 ACRP welcomes clinical research professionals from a wide variety of organizations and roles.
 The Association provides the industry's primary venue for professionals representing different industry segments and roles to exchange information and resources.
-ACRP Southern California Chapter was formed and operates on University campus.

 STUDENT CONDUCT AND DISCIPLINE

 In addition to the Academic Integrity policy found in the ACADEMICS section, American University of Health Sciences has a policy on Student Conduct and Discipline that applies to prospective and existing students.